getgrav/grav-plugin-comments/README.md

 - Allow to delete comments from the Admin Plugin
 - Ability to see all comments of a page in the Admin Plugin
 - Ability to reply to a comment from the Admin Plugin
-- Auto-fill the comment form when a user is logged in